 New quarterly auto purchases and balances both increase by more than 50% (p-values <0.001) for individuals in the most-damaged blocks (see Appendix Table 11).
 The triple difference sales regression results are greater for retail and service establishments located in damaged neighborhoods with disaster aid, and follow the same pattern as the establishment survival estimates in Table 5.
 Low available credit and low credit score individuals increase their purchases when they have access to disaster assistance (see Appendix Table 12).
-These groups are the most credit-constrained, and in the absence of the cash grants, are more likely to reduce consumption.
-Individuals who are not credit-constrained do not change their consumption based on access to disaster assistance.
+These groups are the most credit constrained, and in the absence of the cash grants, are more likely to reduce purchases (or not replace damaged vehicles).
+Individuals who are not credit constrained do not change their purchasing behavior based on access to disaster assistance.